Thank you for your interest in applying to the MFA degree program in Environmental Art and Social Practice at UCSC.

 To apply you will need to assemble the following materials:

 — A digital portfolio of up to 20 images and/or up to 10 minutes of video (total).

 Your portfolio should represent your best work and support your statement of intent for applying to this program.
 If you come from a non-art background, and do not have an extensive art portfolio, please consider including documentation of projects and experiences and/or plans for future projects that demonstrate your direction and potential to develop as a practitioner of environmental art and social practice.
-Please format and submit your portfolio as a web page and provide a URL, or format and submit as a pdf (if you are not including time-based work).
+Please format and submit your portfolio as a web page or upload a PDF to google drive and provide a URL.
 Include title, date, media, and dimensions of each work when relevant, and a brief description if you feel it is necessary to understand what we are looking at.

 What do you want to do in this program?
 Your response might include both abstract goals and ambitions (educational, artistic, environmental, political…) and/or concrete project plans.
 Please ground your intentions in relation to your previous work and experiences, as documented in your portfolio, and discuss the connections to future plans.
 If you have a background in art, how do you see this MFA program offering you opportunities that other MFA programs might not offer?
 If your background is in a different discipline, why are you pursuing art as a new direction, and what is driving that change?